dorta/dorta/README.md

 ### Hi there 👋

-I'm Diego, a full-time system & application engineer at NXP Semiconductors.
+I'm Diego, a full-time system & application engineer.

 #### Fun Fact ⚡

-- My personality ranges from being overly patient to somewhere on the autism spectrum;
-- Atheist, cooking guy, smoker, and inspired by true events on movie screens.
+- Overly patient, atheist, cooking guy, smoker, and inspired by true events on movie screens.